Yorkshire Tea: Products

 In 2016 the brand launched Breakfast Brew, Breaktime Brew and the decaffeinated Bedtime Brew.

 Yorkshire Tea introduced Biscuit Brew, a malty flavoured tea, to its range in 2018, Toast and Jam Brew in 2020 and Caramelised Biscuit Brew in 2024.
 Toast and Jam Brew was discontinued in 2024.

 In June 2025, due to the growing interest in iced tea, Yorkshire Tea put out a trial launch of Yorkshire Tea Iced.
-The drink is available in limited stockists including cafés, bars and farm shops.
-It is made from a mixture of Yorkshire Gold blend, with a choice of either a flavour of lemon or peach & raspberry.
+The drink is made from a mixture of Yorkshire Gold blend, with a choice of either a flavour of lemon or peach & raspberry.
+In May 2026, Yorkshire Tea officially launched by offering its iced teas in cans in branches of Amazon and Sainsbury's.
+As well as offering it separately, it is also part of a lunch meal deal.

 History

 Charles Edward Taylor and his brother created their company, CE Taylor & Co., in 1886 which was later shortened to "Taylor's".
-The brothers later opened "Tea Kiosks" in the Yorkshire towns of Harrogate and Ilkley, and in 1962, local tea room competitor 'Betty's' took over 'Taylor's', renamed it 'Taylors of Harrogate' and formed the Bettys & Taylors Group, which is still owned by the family of Fredrick Belmont, who founded 'Bettys Tea Rooms'.
+The brothers later opened "Tea Kiosks" in the Yorkshire towns of Harrogate and Ilkley, and in 1962, local tea room competitor Betty's took over Taylor's, renamed it 'Taylors of Harrogate' and formed the Bettys & Taylors Group, which is owned by the family of Fredrick Belmont, who founded 'Bettys Tea Rooms'.
 The Group now uses the 'Bettys' and 'Taylors' brands in a number of industries including Yorkshire Tea and Taylors Coffee Merchants under the 'Taylors of Harrogate' name and Bettys Tea Rooms, Bettys Cookery School and Bettys Confectionery under the 'Bettys' brand.

 Yorkshire Tea as a brand was launched in 1977, originally conceived as a "Yorkshire blend for Yorkshire people".
 In the early days different blends were created and sold for different regions of Yorkshire where the hardness / softness of the water varied.
 Over time, and as the scale of the brand grew to be fully national, the product has evolved to one single blend in the standard orange-coloured pack.
 However, it retains a hard water variant in green-coloured packs to cater for those who live in hard water areas of the UK.

 When Safeway was taken over by West Yorkshire-based Morrisons in 2004, commentators in the London press noted the amount of shelf space in one former Safeway store that was suddenly given over to Yorkshire Tea.

 In 2009, the Prince of Wales granted Yorkshire Tea a Royal Warrant.

 The company has also sponsored ITV1's Yorkshire-based Heartbeat from 1998 to 2001.

 By 2015, Yorkshire Tea was the third best-selling tea brand in Britain behind Tetley and PG Tips.
 By September 2017, it was the second best-selling brand behind PG Tips after having overtaken Tetley on sales in the traditional "black tea" market.
 In November 2019, it was revealed that Yorkshire Tea was now the number one selling brand of tea in the United Kingdom with 28% of the traditional black tea market.